HINKOKO/shell/permissions/README.md

 Task 3 changes the owner of file hello to betty
 Script 4 creates an empty file called hello
-Script 5 adds execute permissions for the owner of file hello
+Script 5 adds execute permissions for the owner of file hello adding execution permission to the owner and group owner, and readpermission to the other